Materials for Energy Applications

 Our research program is focused on fundamental principles to develop novel materials for energy harvesting, transport and storage, and conversion.
 Examples include development of photovoltaic material to convert solar energy to electricity or chemical fuels (Frymier, Khomami, Kilbey, Stein, Kalyanaraman), ion containing polymers such as ionomers, polymer electrolyte membranes, ionic liquids (Sangoro, Zawodzinski, Paddison, Guo), environmentally benign electrolytes (Sangoro, Paddison, Zawodzinski), electrocatalysts (Zawodzinski, Laursen, Khomami), and composite electrodes (Zawodzinski).

-Associate Professor Joshua Sangoro was selected as a 2018 recipient of an NSF CAREER Award.
+Associate Professor Joshua Sangoro was selected by the National Science Foundation as a 2018 recipient of its prestigious CAREER award.